-hroughout the weekend, we will be offering a number of workshops, specially designed to help you refocus + recharge both your mind & body.
+Workshops offered throughout the weekend are specially designed to help refocus and recharge your mind and body.

+Yoga classes are a daily offering with ever effort to accommodate a variety of styles, whether you are new to yoga or practice regularly.

-Among a unique schedule of sessions & selections, daily yoga will be offered, along with a variety of arts & crafts, screen printing and music programs.**Schedules of workshops will be posted on the website prior to the event and posted daily throughout the campsite.
-All workshops will be open to all attendees, as part of your festival admission.
+Arts & crafts, screen printing and music programs are in the works for 2014!

+Prior to the event, the workshop schedule will be available on our website.
+During the event schedules will be posted in easy-to-find locations throughout the festival ground.
+Workshops will be free to all attendees and is included in the cost of your festival admission.

 YOGA

-TBD
+Yoga classes are a daily offering with ever effort to accommodate a variety of styles, whether you are new to yoga or practice regularly.
+More information about classes and teachers will be available soon.
+Want to teach yoga at NNMF?
+Email info@northernnights.org.

 FAQs (Frequently Asked Questions)

-When is the festival? -The weekend of July 18th, 19th, 20th
+When is the festival? - July 18th, 19th, 20th (Friday, Saturday & Sunday)

+PUBLIC CAMPING IS PROHIBITED ON THURSDAY JULY 18TH

+-The festival takes place rain or shine.

-PUBLIC CAMPING IS PROHIBITED ON THURSDAY JULY 18THNO OPEN BURNING OF ANY KIND & NO FIREWORKSWhat are the hours of the festival? -Gates open Friday at 12 noon and Music starts Friday at 2 pm and goes until 2 am, followed by a Silent Disco powered by Silent Frisco -Saturday music goes from 10 am until 2 am, followed by a Silent Disco Silent Disco powered by Silent Frisco -Sunday music goes from 10am until 2am, followed by a Silent Disco.
+NO FIREWORKS OR OPEN FLAMES OF ANY KIND &

+What are the hours of the festival? - Friday: Gates open at 12 noon.
+Music starts Friday at 2 pm ending at 2 am.
+Keep it going after 2 am in a Silent Disco powered by Silent Frisco. -Saturday: Music starts at 10 am ending at 2 am.
+Continue after 2 am in the Silent Disco powered by Silent Frisco. -Sunday: Music starts at 10 am ending at 2am, followed by a Silent Disco.

-Can we bring our own speakers to the festival? -There will be no other sound camps, amplified speakers allowed onsite or at the campgrounds.
+Can we bring our own speakers to the festival? -There will be no other sound camps or other amplified speakers allowed onsite or at the campgrounds.

 What kind of security can we expect?
-Everyone entering the festival grounds will be searched upon entry.
-You will need to empty your pockets and have all items examined.
+FOR YOUR SAFETY, each person and vehicle entering the festival grounds will be searched.
+You should expect to empty your pockets and have all items examined.
 We reserve the right to refuse entry to anyone.
 Once inside, there will be event staff and police to help ensure your safety and security.

 Will there be re-entry?
-To the bowl yes!
-Once you park your car inside for the weekend, you CAN NOT leave and come back.

-In 2014, we will be offering a day use lot called the Dep Lot for attendees who wish to stay off-site.
+There is re-entry into the concert bowl!
+However, once your car is parked on-site you may leave but your vehicle will NOT BE ALLOWED back in.
+We are offering a day use lot called attendees who wish to stay off-site.

 What are all the wristband policies? -All sales are FINAL – no refunds and no exchanges. -DO NOT BUY TICKETS FROM THIRD PARTY TICKETING SITES.
-There are official ticket outlets that will be listed when tickets go on sale in May.
-If you purchase a counterfeit ticket, you will be denied entry without refund. -Wristbands MUST be worn for entry into the Festival and at all times inside the Festival. -Wristbands MUST be worn securely on your wrist so that it cannot be slipped on and off. -Do NOT remove, stretch or tamper with your wristband in any way or you will not be allowed entry. -Subsequent and/or multiple presentations of a counterfeited wristband are VOID and will be seized by Festival security staff. -If your wristband is removed by Festival security/event staff for any reason, it WILL NOT be replaced and you will be ejected from the festival. -All passholders must pass through security and are subject to bag inspection.
-Prohibited items will be confiscated by event staff. -The festival takes place rain or shine. **THERE ARE ABSOLUTELY NO EXCEPTIONS TO THIS WRISTBAND POLICY.**
+Outlets for official tickets will be listed once tickets are released in May.
+If you purchase a counterfeit ticket, you will be denied entry and will not receive a refund. -Wristbands MUST be worn for entry into the Festival and at all times inside the Festival. -Wristbands MUST be worn securely on your wrist so it cannot be slipped on and off. -Do NOT remove, stretch or tamper with your wristband in any way or you will not be allowed entry. -Subsequent and/or multiple presentations of a counterfeit wristband will be seized by Festival security staff and subject may be ejected from the Festival. -If your wristband is removed by Festival security/event staff for any reason, it WILL NOT be replaced and you will be ejected from the festival. -All attendees must pass through security and are subject to bag inspection.
+Prohibited items will be confiscated by event staff. **THERE ARE ABSOLUTELY NO EXCEPTIONS TO THIS WRISTBAND POLICY.**